perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-unicode-linebreaking.md

 works well for email and console use.
 See the module's documentation for other configuration options.)

-Previous: [â 40: Case- and Accent-insensitive Locale Comparisons](/media/_pub_2012_06_perlunicook-unicode-linebreaking/perlunicook-case--and-accent-insensitive-locale-comparison.html)
+Previous: [℞ 40: Case- and Accent-insensitive Locale Comparisons](/media/_pub_2012_06_perlunicook-unicode-linebreaking/perlunicook-case--and-accent-insensitive-locale-comparison.html)

 Series Index: [The Standard Preamble](/media/_pub_2012_06_perlunicook-unicode-linebreaking/perlunicook-standard-preamble.html)

-Next: [â 42: Unicode Text in Stubborn Libraries](/media/_pub_2012_06_perlunicook-unicode-linebreaking/perlunicook-unicode-text-in-stubborn-libraries.html)
+Next: [℞ 42: Unicode Text in Stubborn Libraries](/media/_pub_2012_06_perlunicook-unicode-linebreaking/perlunicook-unicode-text-in-stubborn-libraries.html)